 Failure to adhere to these policies could result in the student being reported to Office of Student Conduct for violation of University policy and in the employer being served a cease and desist letter.

-This site does not post positions that are purely unpaid or volunteer opportunities (unless it is an unpaid internship that meets all internship guidelines listed above.)
+This site does not post positions that are purely unpaid or volunteer opportunities (unless it is an unpaid internship that meets all internship guidelines listed below.)
 You may refer local volunteer opportunities to MU Office of Service Learning for posting possibilities.

 According to the National Association of Colleges and Employers (NACE), an internship is defined as: